 What is a Workforce Plan?

-The Workforce Plan is a key part of Skills Insight’s work and paves the way for the Department’s approval of projects to address skill issues.
+The Workforce Plan is a key part of Skills Insight’s work and paves the way for DEWR’s approval of projects to address skill issues.

 The Workforce Plan provides insight into skills gaps and labour shortages, assessing whether training and skills are meeting industry demand.
-It outlines current and emerging issues impacting skills and training, providing insight into small and niche industries, and jurisdictional variations, as well as larger sectors.
-The initial version provides a platform for a transition to future editions, which will be based on labour market dynamics and ongoing strategy identification, including mapping of educational and career pathways.
+It outlines current and emerging issues impacting workforce supply and demand, providing insight into the needs of industries of all sizes, including small and niche industries, and jurisdictional variations.

 While the focus of JSCs is on Vocational Education and Training (VET), the Workforce Plan is not limited to VET and skills related challenges and solutions.
 JSCs take a broader approach to the skills system, considering all barriers to meeting the ambitions of a skilled workforce including consideration of pathways from VET for Secondary Schools to VET, and between VET and higher education.